How Traveling Changes You

 10. I don’t need all the comforts of a 5 Star Hotel to have fun.

 When I traveled as a child and teenager, I liked the comforts of a higher end hotel, but now I can have just as much fun in a tent or hostel.
-Sure, I feel like I need my privacy.
+Sure, I feel like I’m too old for hostel dorms because I value my privacy.
 However I can survive without ordering room service and visiting a spa.

 11. Friends come and go.